Private Pilot Course

 Flow Checks and Checklists

-This lesson teaches the difference between checklists and do-lists and how to establish redundancy in a single pilot environment.
+This lesson teaches the difference between checklists and do-lists and how to establish redundancy in a single-pilot environment.

 Clearing Turns